-In a scenario in which there is no significant tourism activity for 3 months, the current account is projected to turn negative in 2020 to an Afl.
-323.8 million deficit (Chart 2 and 4).
-A sharp drop in tourism credits of almost 50 percent due to a decline in tourism demand would lead to a large current account deficit in 2020.
-The latter would be partially mitigated by a contraction in imports of goods, as both domestic demand and tourism demand decline.
-Furthermore, reduced services payments, and lower income and current transfer outflows would also help to partially mitigate the loss in tourism credits.
+In a scenario in which there is no significant tourism activity for 3 months up to including June 2020, the current account is projected to turn negative in 2020 to an Afl.
+783.0 million deficit (Chart 2 and 4).
+A sharp drop in tourism credits of about 64 percent, due to a steep decline in tourist arrivals, would lead to a large current account deficit in 2020.
+The latter would be partially mitigated by a contraction in imports of goods, as both resident demand and tourism demand decline.
+Furthermore, reduced services payments and lower income and current transfer outflows would also help to partially mitigate the loss in tourism credits.

 The capital and financial account is expected to turn positive in this scenario and post an Afl.
-1,070.2million surplus in 2020.
+1,209.1 million surplus in 2020.
 An expected jump in the fiscal deficit, resulting from the COVID-19 pandemic, would lead to substantial government foreign borrowing.
-The latter, would compensate for a slowdown in incoming investment flows as tourism related projects would undergo delays.
+The latter would compensate for a slowdown in incoming investment flows as tourism related projects would undergo delays.

 All in all, the overall balance of payments is projected to record a significant surplus of Afl.
-759.6 million in 2020.
+439.3 million in 2020.
 Accordingly, the net foreign assets would rise to Afl.
-2,472.1 million in 2020 and remain above the minimum required current account coverage ratio.
+2,151.8 million in 2020 and remain above the minimum required current account coverage ratio.

-Scenario B - Slow Rebound
+Scenario B - Slow Recovery

-With no significant tourism activity for 6 months, the current account is estimated to become substantially more negative in 2020.
+With no significant tourism activity for 6 months up to including September 2020, the current account is estimated to become substantially more negative in 2020.
 The current account is expected to register an Afl.
-692.1 million deficit in 2020, as tourism credits contract by over 70 percent.
+565.5 million deficit in 2020, as tourism credits contract by over 70 percent.
 However, the drastic drop in tourism demand and domestic demand would reduce imports of goods more significantly than in the previous scenario, and partially mitigate the impact of the loss in tourism credits (Chart 5).

 The capital and financial account is projected to record larger net inflows than in scenario A, as the more pronounced economic contraction results in larger fiscal deficits and greater external government financing.
 As such, the capital and financial account is expected to post an Afl.
-1,190.9 million surplus in 2020.
+1,227.2 million surplus in 2020.
 However, as tourism and the economy contract more steeply compared to scenario A, investments would be more negatively affected and reduce more significantly.

 The overall balance is estimated to register an Afl.
-512.0 million surplus in 2020, as large capital and financial account inflows mitigate the impact of the loss in tourism credit inflows in the current account.
+674.8 million surplus in 2020, as large capital and financial account inflows mitigate the impact of the loss in tourism credit inflows in the current account.
 Consequently, the net foreign assets are expected to expand to Afl.
-2,224.5 million in 2020 and are estimated to remain above the minimum required current account coverage ratio in 2020.
+2,387.3 million in 2020 and are estimated to remain above the minimum required current account coverage ratio in 2020.